nalbarr/hello-luke-java/README.md

 * [hello-luke-python](https://github.com/nalbarr/hello-luke-python "Python anchor project")

 ### Intermediate
 You may find these handy.
-This are katas I like to use when learning a new language and helps compar and contrast programming languages and their characteristics (e.g., static vs. dynamic/intepreted, strong and weak typing).
+This are *katas* I like to use when learning new languages.

+It often helps to start with something basic and familiar.
+It also helps you compare and contrast languages across different dimensions as we have learned together (e.g., static vs. dynamic/intepreted, strong and weak typing).
+You will see I use hello-shapes-<lang> as a baseeline for basic abstract shape, concrete class as Triangle and Square and how to polymorph "getArea" behavior as an algorithm.

 * NOTE:  I am  including a "hybrid" language of Scala that includes both object-oriented programming (OOP) and functional programming (FP) paradigms.